What is a blocked account?

 Step 1 – Personal Data:

 Click on “Continue” once you have correctly filled out all necessary fields.

-Registration Step 2 – Visa Details
+Step 2 – Visa Details

-Registration Step 3 – US Tax Status
+Step 3 – US Tax Status

 If your answers to all questions are “No”, click on “Continue” and you are led to the last step!

-Registration Step 3 – Agreements and Account Activation
+Step 4 – Agreements and Account Activation

-You can finish up by reading and confirming the necessary agreements.
+Finalise the process by reading and confirming the necessary agreements.
 After that, click on the “Open Account” button to complete the process!

 Congratulations!
 You have successfully opened your Fintiba account and have gotten a step closer to living in Germany!